Cartwright on Non-Modalised and Non-Universalised Scientific Laws

 I think there are no descriptive laws in the sense of modalised universal or probabilistic generalisations – there are none of those which are not ceteris paribus.
 I don’t think it follows from that there are no true nomological type statements in physics.
 When you ascribe a capacity to an electron, because of its charge, to repel other electrons or attract protons, I think that capacity-ascription is universal and it’s true.
 But I think it in no way can be translated into a modalised universal generalisation.
 It has to be seen as a capacity statement which works in a very different way than one of these laws as traditionally conceived.
 (201)

-So it is no surprise that she still says that this ‘capacity-ascription’ can ‘in no way be translated into a modalised universal generalisation’ (201).
-Because of this dispositional analysis of electrons, we can say that because it is the case the every electron is not repelling other electrons or attracting protons at this or any moment in time, then we cannot state universal generalisations about electrons or say that each or every electron must be necessarily behaving in such-and-such a way.
-It may even be the case that no electron is the universe is either repelling other electrons or attracting protons.
+So it's no surprise that Cartwright still says that this capacity-ascription can "in no way be translated into a modalised universal generalisation" (201).
+Because of this dispositional analysis of electrons, we can say that because it's the case the every electron isn't repelling other electrons or attracting protons at this or any moment in time, then we can't state universal generalisations about electrons or say that each or every electron must be necessarily behaving in such-and-such a way.
+It may even be the case that no electron in the universe is either repelling other electrons or attracting protons.
 This will certainly be the case when it comes to individual electrons and their behaviour.
-It is not surprising, therefore, that this seemingly counterfactual analysis of laws or of electrons "works in a very different way than one of these laws as traditionally conceived" (201).
+It's not surprising, therefore, that this seemingly counterfactual analysis of laws or of electrons "works in a very different way than one of these laws as traditionally conceived".

-In conclusion, this account of causation and natural law seems to tally very well with Hume’s empiricist account.
-Hume is still seen to be of vital importance when it comes to these issues in the philosophy of science and even in science itself.
+In conclusion, this account of causation and natural law seems to tally very well with David Hume’s empiricist account.
+(Hume is still seen to be of vital importance when it comes to these issues in the philosophy of science and even in science itself.)

 To conclude.
-Cartwright still accepts the nomological reality of natural laws and scientific generalisations and even concludes herself by saying that "the planetary system is a nomological machine" (201).
-That is, everything about the planetary system is ‘law-like’ and works according to the laws of physics; though none of these laws are modal or necessary in nature and we can’t offer any true universal generalisations about them unless they contain ceteris paribus amendments which, of course, effectively render them non-universal or counterfactual in nature.
+Cartwright still accepts the nomological reality of natural laws and scientific generalisations and even concludes herself by saying that "the planetary system is a nomological machine".
+That is, everything about the planetary system is law-like and works according to the laws of physics; though none of these laws are modal or necessary in nature; and we can’t offer any true universal generalisations about them unless they contain ceteris paribus amendments which, of course, effectively render them non-universal or counterfactual in nature.

 Cartwright on Capacity-Ascriptions

-Finally, Cartwright uses the word ‘interaction’ but not the word ‘regularity’.
-But if we don’t have regularity, then how can we have a natural law?
+Finally, Cartwright uses the word ‘interaction’; though not the word ‘regularity’.
+However, if we don’t have regularity, then how can we have a natural law?
 Or is it really the case that we need regularity even in the cases where we do have instantiations of or subsumptions under a natural law?
-Perhaps regularity, let alone necessary and universal regularity, simply need not go along with the notion of a scientific natural law.
+Perhaps regularity - let alone necessary and universal regularity - simply needn't go along with the notion of a scientific natural law.
 Perhaps we can have lawhood in one and only one case or instance (as in Toovey’s ‘singularist’ account of causation?).

-It is because of all this that Cartwright ops for a counterfactual or ‘capacity-ascription’ account of scientific knowledge.
-That is, natural phenomena have counterfactual capacities or dispositions to do such-and-such in such-and-such situations and conditions, given enough ceteris paribus variables or laws.
-It’s just that there is no universal necessity or sometimes even regularities involved in these capacity-ascriptions of natural phenomena.
-All we have is the situation in which we can say that X would, or may, do A, B and C, given situations or conditions D, E, and F, but it is not necessary, or even highly probable, that X will do A, B and C, and it certainly isn’t the case that it is doing A, B and C!
+It's because of all this that Cartwright ops for a counterfactual or capacity-ascription account of scientific knowledge.
+That is, natural phenomena have counterfactual capacities (or dispositions) to do such-and-such in such-and-such situations and conditions (given enough ceteris paribus variables or laws).
+It’s just that there's no universal necessity - or sometimes even regularities - involved in these capacity-ascriptions of natural phenomena.
+All we have is the situation in which we can say:

 "Acorns have a capacity to give rise to oak trees.
 Now, I think that’s true and I think that it goes hand-in-hand with a lot of singular causal claims: like ‘That oak tree in my garden came from the acorn we planted there twenty years ago.’
 And there are a lot of true singular causal claims like that... without there being any regularity about what would repeatedly happen in any of the circumstances in which an oak tree did result."
 (202)

-What seems to being said here is that all we can have, at least in many cases, are ‘singular causal statements’ but not explanatory regularities.
-However, this does not seem to rule out the possibility, or actuality, of lawhood or of lawlike or nomological statements (but not generalisations).
-Is this because of singular causal claim
+What seems to being said here is that all we can have (at least in many cases) are "singular causal statements: we can't have explanatory regularities.
+However, this doesn't seem to rule out the possibility (or actuality) of lawhood.
+Is this because of this singular causal claim

 contains ceteris paribus laws or specific conditions for the causal process that is being described or explained?
-That is, it is a reference to a specific acorn and a specific oak tree not to all acorns and all oak trees.
-Not only that: there is also a reference to a specific garden and a specific act of planting an acorn twenty years ago.
-Thus unlike most or all scientific generalisations, this is a tensed statement not a time-less one (not an ‘eternal’ sentence, as Quine puts it).
-In that case, how can it be a scientific statement at all if it is so particular and specific?
-Perhaps instantiations of lawhood or nomological causation which are also scientific in nature simply do not need to be universal or modal in nature.
-In other words, not all acorns, by necessity, must grow into oak trees.
+That is, it's a reference to a specific acorn and a specific oak tree - not to all acorns and all oak trees.
+Not only that: there's also a reference to a specific garden and a specific act of planting an acorn twenty years ago.
+Thus, unlike most (or all) scientific generalisations, this is a tensed statement - not a timeless one (not an "eternal sentence", as Quine put it).
+In that case, how can it be a scientific statement at all if it's so particular and specific?
+Perhaps instantiations of lawhood (or nomological causation) which are also scientific in nature simply don't need to be universal or modal in nature.
+In other words, not all acorns - by necessity - must grow into oak trees.
 Perhaps the type of garden or soil must also enter into the equation.
-Indeed, perhaps things were different twenty years ago in that acorns required conditions that they no longer require or the nature of soil may have substantially changed or changed just a little.
+Indeed perhaps things were different twenty years ago in that acorns required conditions that they no longer require.
+Or the nature of soil may have substantially changed or changed just a little.
 However, on a counterfactual or capacity-ascription analysis, given the required set of initial conditions and factors, acorns will grow into oak trees.
-It’s just that these initial conditions or factors are too numerous or variable to be subsumed ‘under a regularity’ or perhaps even a natural law (or a set thereof).
+It’s just that these initial conditions or factors are too numerous or variable to be subsumed "under a regularity" or perhaps even under a natural law (or a set thereof).

 "You know, the standard view is – take those circumstances and if you had a good microscope and had sufficient time, in every one of those cases in which the singular causal claim is true, you could find some description of the circumstances for that very acorn such that, if only you could repeat those circumstances, there’d be a universal generalisation.
 Now, I think basically that’s all just a metaphysical pipedream."
 (202)

-Despite everything that has been said, Cartwright doesn’t have a problem with what she calls ‘causal happenings’ (203).
+Despite everything that's been said, Cartwright doesn’t have a problem with what she calls "causal happenings".
 Indeed why should she?
 She only rejects modal notions and unjustifiable universal generalisations.
 This, at least in these respects, is a thoroughly Humean account of causation and natural law.
 Again, what she stresses instead of these traditional notions of causation and law are singular causal claims:

 "So causal happenings are as much part of the fundamental ontology of the world as anything else and then it’s very hard to construct a reason why there can’t be causal patterns – acorns tend to give rise to oak trees and that’s borne out in a lot of singular causal happenings – without there having to be universal generalisations in the background."
 (203)

-So, just like Hume, Cartwright is not against the reality of causation per say; but against the ‘projection’, as Blackburn puts it, of modal properties, such as necessity and universality, onto all acts of causation.
-Not only that: even without necessity and universality "causal happenings are as much part of the fundamental ontology of the world as anything else" (203).
-Perhaps it is simply the case that we do not need modal notions or universality in science and perhaps not in philosophy itself.
+So, just like Hume, Cartwright isn't against the reality of causation per say; but against the "projection" (as Simon Blackburn puts it) of modal properties -such as necessity and universality - onto all acts of causation.
+Not only that: even without necessity and universality, "causal happenings are as much part of the fundamental ontology of the world as anything else".
+Perhaps it's simply the case that we don't need modal notions or universality in science and perhaps not in philosophy either.
 Either that or there simply are no modal properties such as necessity and universality and thus such things are never justifiably projectable or applicable to the natural world.
-Necessity and universality are just metaphysical notions that metaphysicians stick onto the world and then take to be real ontological properties of the world.
-In the end they are nothing but ‘projections’ onto the world or psychological ideas, as Hume might have put it.
+Necessity and universality are just metaphysical notions which metaphysicians stick onto the world and then take to be real ontological properties.
+In the end they are nothing but projections onto the world or psychological ideas (as Hume might have put it).

-We can conclude with the basic Humean claims that there simply is no such thing as logical necessity, or even metaphysical necessity, in the natural world.
+We can conclude with the basic Humean claim that there simply is no such thing as logical necessity (or even metaphysical necessity) in the natural world.
 Just about everything that Cartwright has said so far follows from that fundamental Humean premise about causation and natural law.
-Just as we can never infer anything about the future from the conditions of the present.
-So we can’t even infer anything about another part or aspect of reality now from a given part or aspect of reality – at least not with logical or even a metaphysical certainty born of logical or even metaphysical necessity.
-Or, as Cartwright puts it:
+Just as we can never infer anything about the future from the conditions of the present; so we can’t even infer anything about another part or aspect of reality now from a given part or aspect of reality – at least not with logical or even a metaphysical certainty born of logical or even metaphysical necessity.
+Or as Cartwright puts it: